AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT4_CustomObject/BT_CO4_MultiInstanceDynamic.rst

-       i.e. notice how handles to all objects shown to you so far were returned as pointers to ``anjay_dm_object_def_t`` -- clearly, it indicates to the user that they have nothing interesting to do with such reference (besides being able to register and/or wrap it), unless some additional public API is provided.
+       i.e. notice how handles to all objects shown to you so far were returned as pointers to ``anjay_dm_object_def_t`` -- clearly, it indicates to the user that they have nothing interesting to do with such reference (besides being able to register it), unless some additional public API is provided.

 To achieve proper control over object lifetime and initialization, we are going to introduce two functions, namely ``create_test_object``: